mose/shellplay/README.md

 Then type enter to go next, or `?` to display list of available commands.

+## Export to HTML

+To export

+    shellexport <session_file_name>
+    shellplay <remote session url>

+It will save the html in a dir in `.shellplay` under the name of the session.
+The dir contains index.html, css, and js files, ready to be played from your laptop or uploaded to your server.

 ## Todo

 - <s>handle the no-display entries</s>